 An international applicant is one who is not a U.S. citizen.
 The University of the South is authorized under Federal law to enroll non-immigrant students.
 Please be sure to review our application requirements for all incoming students.

 Sewanee considers several standardized tests to evaluate English language proficiency.
 If English is not your native language one of the following exams are required.
 Below are recommended minimum scores for each exam.
 The Office of Admission reserves the right to require additional exams.
+Applicants should submit these score reports from the testing agency or ask for them to be submitted from their high school counselor.

 International applicants are automatically considered for academic scholarships when they apply to the University.
 There is no separate scholarship application unless a student would like to apply to the Fellowship in the Arts program.
 For more information, please review our scholarship information.